Dignifiedquire/karma/docs/index.rst

 Why am I doing this?
 ################

-Throughout the development of AngularJS, we've been using JSTD for testing.
+Throughout the development of `AngularJS`_, we've been using `JSTD`_ for testing.
 I really think that JSTD is a great idea.
 Unfortunately, we had many problems with JSTD, so we decided to write our own test runner based on the same idea.
 We wanted a simple tool just for executing JavaScript tests that is both stable and fast.
-That's why we use the awesome Socket.io library and `Node.js`_.
+That's why we use the awesome Socket.io`_ library and `Node.js`_.

 Development
 ##########

-If you are thinking about making Testacular better, or you just want to hack on it, that's great - fork the repo and become a contributor!
+If you are thinking about making Testacular better, or you just want to hack on it, that's great - `fork the repo`_ and become `a contributor`_!

 .. code-block:: bash